 When you visit The Mile High City, you'll still find plenty of places conducive to sightseeing - historic landmarks, world-class museums, theaters and parks and terrific shopping - but it's likely that you'll leave dishing about Denver's glorious restaurants.

-What follows is a road map of Denver's top tables, temples of gastronomy that you'll want to make note of.
+What follows is a road map of Denver's top table, temples of gastronomy that you'll want to make note of.

 Start your culinary rumblings in Larimer Square, where rollicking nightlife intersects with exhilarating restaurants like Rioja (1431 Larimer St.), a stylishly appointed Mediterranean-inspired dining den overseen by effusive chef-owner Jennifer Jasinski.
 Food-obsessed warriors nosh on accomplished dishes such as the cardamom-spiced Kurobuta pork belly, sashimi of tuna and tuna tartare, artichoke tortelloni and spice-rubbed Colorado lamb.
 Jasinski's high-minded devotion to unassailable ingredients and multifaceted flavors has elevated her to one of Denver's most revered chefs.
 Jasinski also presides over Bistro Vendome (1420 Larimer St.) a convivial Parisian-style bistro that attracts romancing habitués who cozy up to candlelit corners for escargot, foie gras, seaworthy heaps of mussels and classic steak frites.
 Spectacular Italian dishes are on display at Osteria Marco (1453 Larimer St.) a commodious Larimer Square basement establishment that exposes the high priest talents of cutting-edge kitchen magician Frank Bonanno, whose menu reaches culinary heights, starting with the creamy, housemade burrata and house-crafted bresaola and ciccioli and culminating with the egg-crowned carbonara pizza specked with pancetta and Pecorino or the Tuscan-rubbed bistecca with gorgonzola fonduta and potato gratin.